Skip to content

 London · SE5 8AF Reg 284286 Registered charity Official website Charity Commission register

-PSYCHIATRY RESEARCH TRUST is a registered charity (no. 284286) working in children & youth in London · SE5 8AF.
-Its latest Charity Commission filing directs 82% of spending to charitable activities, holding roughly 85 months of reserves, though its recent accounts were filed late.
-Income has been growing over recent years.
+Psychiatry Research Trust is a registered charity (no. 284286) working in mental health in London · SE5 8AF.
+Its latest Charity Commission filing directs 97% of spending to charitable activities, holding roughly 85 months of reserves, though its recent accounts were filed late.
+Reported income changed sharply in 2023 (likely a merger, transfer or reporting change) — year-on-year trend labels are not meaningful across that step.
 CharityCompare's Clarity Score rates the organisation only from public Charity Commission accounts — accountability, financial health, efficiency and community support — not the quality or impact of its programmes.

-In short: PSYCHIATRY RESEARCH TRUST scores 62 out of 100 (2 stars).
-82% average program spend (3-year average).
+In short: PSYCHIATRY RESEARCH TRUST scores 62 out of 100 (3 stars).
+97% average program spend (Latest year, disclosed years only).
 Review the pillar breakdown below.

-PSYCHIATRY RESEARCH TRUST has a Clarity Score of 62 out of 100 on CharityCompare (2 stars, Needs improvement).
+Psychiatry Research Trust has a Clarity Score of 62 out of 100 on CharityCompare (3 stars, Needs improvement).
 Charity Commission registration number 284286.
 Status: Registered.
-Primary cause area: Children & youth.
-Latest accounts year 2021: total income £616k, with 82% of expenditure on charitable activities.
+Primary cause area: Mental health.
+Latest accounts year 2025: total income £388k, with 97% of expenditure on charitable activities.
 Accounts filing: late.
 Reserves: approximately 85 months of operating costs.
 3 filing concern(s) noted on this profile.
 Scores are independent and based on official filings — not a donation recommendation.

 Data from Charity Commission register, last updated .